zyinghua/General-Flask-Framework/README.md

 # General-Flask-Framework
-This is a general basic set up for a flask framework, code has been sufficiently documented for a better understanding:star:.
+This is a general basic set up for a flask framework:hot_pepper:, code has been sufficiently documented for a better understanding:star:.